 Hello!
-I am a social worker specializing in healing from sexual trauma, queer issues, and developing radical self-love and pleasure.
+I am a social worker specializing in sexual trauma healing, queer issues, neurodivergence and radical self love.

 Clinical Social Worker in Denver, CO